-In this class, students will be introduced to mechanics, scripting, user interface, game, and audio design within a 2-D engine.
-This will facilitate students' abilities to critique and iterate game design, mechanics, and functionality, and they will be able to examine the effects of audio-visual elements on gameplay and user experience.
-Through both practical and theoretical approaches, this class will enhance student awareness and understanding of fundamental art and design principles within user experience design and help them examine approaches to independent creation, distribution, release, and promotion of video games.
+In this class students will be introduced to the game industry, including commercial mechanics, user interface, game and audio design.
+This will facilitate student's abilities to critique and iterate game design, mechanics, and functionality, and they will be able to examine the multifaceted game industry in its commercial and noncommercial forms.
+Through both practical and theoretical approaches, this class will enhance student awareness and understanding of approaches to commercial, educational, and independent creation, distribution, release, and promotion of video games.